Statistical Complexity and Optimal Algorithms for Non-linear Ridge Bandits: Algorithm design

-The initial stage consists of the first $100$ epochs (here the constant $100$ is chosen for technical convenience, and could be replaced by a smaller number at the cost of playing with other constants), and uses a simple certification algorithm \iaht displayed in \Cref{alg:IAHT}.
-The recursive stage consists of the rest of the epochs, and the certification algorithm \gaht in \Cref{alg:GAHT} makes use of the current progress, including a good direction $v_{\text{pre}}$ and an estimate $x_{\text{pre}}$ of the inner product: we will show that $\jiao{\theta^\star, v_{\text{pre}}}\in [x_{\text{pre}}, 3x_{\text{pre}}/2]$ in every epoch.
+The initial stage consists of the first $d_0$ epochs, and uses a simple certification algorithm \iaht displayed in \Cref{alg:IAHT}.
+The recursive stage consists of the rest of the epochs, and the certification algorithm \gaht in \Cref{alg:GAHT} exploits the current progress, including a good direction $v_{\text{pre}}$ and an estimate $x_{\text{pre}}$ of the inner product: we will show that $\jiao{\theta^\star, v_{\text{pre}}}\in [x_{\text{pre}}, (1+\kappa_1)x_{\text{pre}}]$ in every epoch.
 The certification algorithms will be detailed in the next few subsections, and they aim to collect as few as samples to reliably solve the hypothesis testing problem.

 The performance of \Cref{alg:burn-in} is summarized in the following theorem.